Hawaii Big Island Activities

 Big Island snorkel tours

-Featured Snorkel Activity The Body Glove
+Snorkel Cruise The Body Glove

 Enjoy a morning cruise and breakfast aboard the Body Glove Snorkel and Dolphin Watch, a custom Kanoa II is a 65′ custom catamaran.